LaravelAustralia/laravel-meetup-topics/README.md

 Meetup  Request Topics / Ask for solutions

 Your suggestions could be something like
- - "How do i build simple blog app?"
+ - "How do I build simple blog app?"
  - "How can I user Laravel horizion?"
  - "How can I use Laravel with vue?"